S0AndS0/python-graph-theory/about.md

 ## ... contributers

-- [Raven Cheuk](https://math.stackexchange.com/users/647646/raven-cheuk) who asked a [question](https://math.stackexchange.com/questions/3130866/modelling-congestion-games-in-python-without-tons-of-for-loop) only to find so many more ways to _interrogate_ a problem for answers.
+- [Raven Cheuk](https://math.stackexchange.com/users/647646/raven-cheuk) who asked a [question](https://math.stackexchange.com/questions/3130866/modelling-congestion-games-in-python-without-tons-of-for-loop) only to find so many more ways to _interrogate_ a problem for [answers][points-posts].

 {% comment %}